mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/client/java.md

 });
 ```

 The above listener allows us to determine that that user has logged in successfully.
-After succesfull login based on the user name, the app will show `start call` button (for `Alice`) or `Waiting for incoming call` text (for `Bob`).
+After successful login based on the user name, the app will show `start call` button (for `Alice`) or `Waiting for incoming call` text (for `Bob`).

 Now in the `MainActivity` class add helper method that hides all UI items: